Electronics or Mechanical Engineer II-IV (4561)

 Must be able to communicate effectively both verbally and in writing.
 Must be able to operate a personal computer.
 A working knowledge of AutoCAD and a 3D modeling CAD is required.

-Please click the “apply” button bellow.
+Please click the “apply” button below.
 Please be prepared to upload your current CV/Resume and a letter of application describing interest and suitability for the position.

 Equal Opportunity Employer Statement: